Solve the world’s problems.

 1. Integrity

-Integrity means being honest and having strong moral principles and moral uprightness.
+Integrity means being honest, strong moral principles, and morally upright.
 A person with integrity behaves ethically and does the right thing, even when no one is watching.

 Integrity means to do, say, or be for the greater good.
 Are your actions helping the collective, or are they only benefiting you?
 Ask yourself this question?
 “If everyone did what you are doing, would it help humanity and the planet, or would it have a negative impact?”